-Romans 13:1 "There is no authority except that which God has established.
+"There is no authority except that which God has established.
 The authorities that exist have been established by God."
+(Romans 13:1)

-That is consistent with several similar passages in the OT.

-For example: Daniel 4:17 "The Most High is sovereign over the kingdoms of men and gives them to anyone he wishes."
+That is consistent with several similar passages in the Old Testament.
+For example, Daniel 4:17 says, "The Most High is sovereign over the kingdoms of men and gives them to anyone he wishes."

 I know that creates some cognitive dissonance for us when we think of the governments of Joseph Stalin and Saddam Hussein but the Bible declares that God is sovereign over all governments.
+Not only does government exist under God's sovereign choice but also governments are responsible under God to promote justice and punish evil.
+Paul says in